Tokigin/php-router/README.md

 `Cannel` looks for `.php` or `.html` files in the `Pages/` directory.
 Each page is exposed as a route based on its file name.
 To use `.html` files, switch extension in Setting.php.

 > [!NOTE]
-> Currently Auto Router can only route files in `Pages/` directory.
-It will not recognize the sub folders in `Pages/` directory.
-If you want to use sub folders in `Pages/` directory, switch to manual router in `Setting.php`.
+> Currently Auto Router can only route files from sub folders in `Pages/` directory.
+It will not recognize the index page of sub folders.
+If you want to use index page for sub folder, create php file which is same name as sub folder in same directory, or switch to manual router in `Setting.php`.

 There's nothing special about `Sections/`, it is just for sake of clear project structure.
 You can delete the folder or create one as you like.